AryanKarmore/badal_final/README.md

 # badal_final
-A chatbot made for college students to respond to any of their queries
+A RAG based chatbot made for college students to respond to any of their queries